polymode/polymode/docs/defining-polymodes.md

 or buffer-local `mode:` cookie).
 Some polymodes (those with host's `:mode` slot set to `nil`) are explicitly designed to be used as minor modes.

 Internally, all polymode functions are in fact minor-modes.
-Every polymode buffer (base or indirect) will have `poly-NAME-mode` minor mode activated in order to provide the "glue" interface between different chunks.
-If you want your commands to be available in all chunks bind them in `poly-NAME-mode-map` or directly in `poly-mode-map` which is the root map of all polymode maps.
+Thus, you can, for example, toggle them with `M-x poly-XYZ-mode`.
+Every polymode buffer (base or indirect) will have this `poly-XYZ-mode` minor mode activated in order to provide the "glue" interface between different chunks.
+If you want your commands to be available in all chunks bind them in `poly-XYZ-mode-map` or directly in `poly-mode-map` which is the root map of all polymode maps.

 A call to `define-polymode` creates 3 objects in the background:

-  - `poly-NAME-mode` function which when can be used as major or minor mode.
+  - `poly-XYZ-mode` function which when can be used as major or minor mode.
-  - `poly-NAME-mode-map` keymap which inherits from `PARENT`'s polymode keymap or `polymode-mode-map` if no `PARENT` has been provided.
+  - `poly-XYZ-mode-map` keymap which inherits from `PARENT`'s polymode keymap or `polymode-mode-map` if no `PARENT` has been provided.
-  - `poly-NAME-polymode` configuration object derived (cloned) from `pm-polymode` object or the `PARENT`'s configuration object if `PARENT` has been provided.
+  - `poly-XYZ-polymode` configuration object derived (cloned) from `pm-polymode` object or the `PARENT`'s configuration object if `PARENT` has been provided.

-`poly-NAME-mode` will also run `poly-NAME-mode-hook` (and all parents' hooks) in every chunkmode buffer after the initialization of the chunkmode has been completed.
+`poly-XYZ-mode` will also run `poly-XYZ-mode-hook` (and all parents' hooks) in every chunkmode buffer after the initialization of the chunkmode has been completed.